infolektuell/gradle-typst/README.md

 - [x] Compile multiple documents in parallel for faster builds
 - [x] Generate all output formats supported by Typst (PDF, PNG, and SVG)
 - [x] Incremental build: Edit files and rebuild only affected documents
-- [x] Typst can either be automatically downloaded from GitHub releases, or use a local installation
+- [x] Typst can either be automatically downloaded from GitHub releases or use a local installation
 - [x] Define multiple source sets in one project to produce variants of your content, e.g., versions for printing and web publishing
 - [x] Track changes in locally installed Typst packages
 - [x] Convert unsupported image formats to format supported by Typst (ImageMagick required)